 • Use insect repellent that contains DEET to protect any exposed skin.

 • Before returning inside, do a thorough body check for ticks.
-Ticks like to attach themselves to hidden areas like armpits, waistline, behind the ears, and under hair.
+They like to attach themselves to hidden areas like armpits, waistline, behind the ears, and under hair.
+Removing a tick just requires a pair of tweezers.

 • Maintain your yard.
 Be sure to keep grass cut, bushes trimmed, and remove clutter such as leaf piles as they can all be prime breeding ground for ticks.